2010–11 St. Louis Blues season

 The 2010–11 St. Louis Blues season was the team's 44th season for the National Hockey League (NHL) franchise that was established on June 5, 1967.

-The Blues posted a regular season record of 38 wins, 33 losses and 11 overtime/shootout losses for 87 points, failing to qualify for the Stanley Cup playoffs for the second consecutive season.
-Until the 2017–18 NHL season, this was the final season that the Blues did not make the playoffs.
+The Blues posted a regular season record of 38 wins, 33 losses and 11 overtime/shootout losses for 87 points, failing to qualify for the Stanley Cup playoffs for the second consecutive season for the first time since the 2006–07 season and the 2007–08 season. this was the final season that the Blues did not make the playoffs Until the 2017–18 season.

 Off-season

 On April 14, the Blues announced that Davis Payne would be retained as head coach, making him the 23rd head coach of the franchise.

 Doug Armstrong was named the new general manager, replacing Larry Pleau, who will serve in a different capacity in the organization.
 On June 1, former player Scott Mellanby was hired as an assistant coach.
 On June 18, the Blues hired former NHL goaltender Corey Hirsch as their new goaltending coach.
 He joined the Blues on July 1.

 On July 1, Doug Armstrong became the team's new general manager.
 Also on July 1, Dave Taylor became the new director of player personnel.
 He was previously with the Dallas Stars for three years and prior to that with the Los Angeles Kings organization as both a player and in their front office for 30 years.

 On August 12, Dr. Jerome Gilden, the Blues' team doctor since their inception in 1967, died.

 On August 27, forward Paul Kariya (a free agent at the time) announced that he would sit out the entire 2010–11 season due to post-concussion syndrome.